Texas Hold 'Em Starting Hand Nicknames

 - Disabled Veterans - JJ

-- Divorce (if it doesn't hold up) - KQ
+- Divorce (if marriage doesn't hold up) - KQ

 - Dolly Parton - QQ